Geometry and topology of geometric limits I: Preliminaries

 For a simplex $v$ of a geodesic $g$ supported on $\Sigma$, a component of $\Sigma \setminus v$ and an annulus with core curve in $v$ is called a {\em component domain} of $v$, and also a component domain of $g$.
 For a simplex $v_j$ of $g=\{v_j\}$, we define its predecessor $\mathrm{pred} (v_j)$ to be $v_{j-1}$ if $j\neq 1$, and $I(g)$ if $j=1$.
 Similarly we define the successor $\suc(v_j)$.
 For a component domain $Y$ of $v_j$, we denote $\pre(v_j)|Y$ by $I(Y,g)$ and $\suc(v_j)|Y$ by $T(Y,g)$.
 Here in the case when $Y$ is an annulus $\pre(v_j)|Y$ denotes a vertex in $\cc(Y)$ which $\pre(v_j)$ determines when $j\neq 1$ and the transversal of the vertex $v_j$ determines if $j=1$.
 The same definition applies for $\suc(v_j)|Y$.
 If $T(Y,g)\neq \emptyset$, then we write $Y \subord g$ and says that $Y$ is forward subordinate to $g$ at $v_j$.
 Similarly we write $g \supord Y$ and says that $Y$ is backward subordinate to $g$ at $v_j$ if $I(Y,g)\neq \emptyset$.
 If a tight geodesic $k$ is supported on $Y$, the domain $Y$ is forward subordinate to $g$ at $v_j$, and $T(k)=T(Y,g)$, we say that $k$ is forward subordinate to $g$ at $v_j$ and denote by $k \subord g$.
 Similarly, we define $g \supord k$.

 \begin{definition} A {\em hierarchy} $H$ of geodesics on $S$ is a family of tight geodesics on essential open subsurfaces of $S$ with the following properties. \begin{enumerate} \item There is a unique geodesic $g_H$ in $H$ with $D(g_H)=S$, which we call the {\em main geodesic}. \item Let $Y$ be a component domain of both a simplex $v$ of $g \in H$ and $w$ of $g' \in H$ such that $g \supord Y \subord g'$.
 (The geodesic $g$ and $g'$ may be the same.)
-Then there exists a unique geodesic $h$ in $H$ such that $D(h)=Y$ and $g \subord h \subord$. \item For any geodesic $g$ in $H$ other than $g_H$, there exist geodesics $h, k \in H$ such that $h \supord g \subord k$. \end{enumerate} \end{definition} A hierarchy $H$ is said to be {\em complete} if for each component domain $X$ of $\xi(X) \neq 3$, there is a geodesic in $H$ supported on $X$.
+Then there exists a unique geodesic $h$ in $H$ such that $D(h)=Y$ and $g \supord h \subord g'$. \item For any geodesic $g$ in $H$ other than $g_H$, there exist geodesics $h, k \in H$ such that $h \supord g \subord k$. \end{enumerate} For a hierarchy $H$, we define $|H|$ to be the sum of the lengths of the geodesics constituting $H$. \end{definition} A hierarchy $H$ is said to be {\em complete} if for each component domain $X$ of $\xi(X) \neq 3$, there is a geodesic in $H$ supported on $X$.
 A geodesic $g$ in a hierarchy in $H$ whose domain $D(g)$ satisfies $\xi(D(g))=4$ is called a {\em $4$-geodesic}.
 A sub-hierarchy of a complete hierarchy $H$ consisting of all the geodesics in $H$ supported on domains with $\xi \geq 4$ is called the $4$-sub-hierarchy.

 \begin{definition} Let $H$ be a hierarchy of geodesics on $S$.
 A {\em slice} of $H$ is a set of pairs $\sigma=\{(g,v)\}$ of a geodesic $g \in H$ and a simplex $v$ on $g$ which has the following properties. \begin{enumerate} \item If $(g,v_1)$ and $(g,v_2)$ are contained in $\sigma$, then $v_1=v_2$. \item There is a pair $(g_\sigma, v_\sigma)$ called the bottom pair, and except for the bottom pair every pair $(h,w) \in \sigma$ is supported in a component domain of some other $(k, u) \in \sigma$. \end{enumerate} We also call $g_\sigma$ the bottom geodesic and $v_\sigma$ the bottom simplex of $\sigma$.